Department of Health and Human Performance

 REC 4318H.
 Recreation & Sport Research in a Cross-Cultural Context.

-This course involves the examination of concepts, techniques, and processes that are applied in conducting evaluation/research.
+This course, designed specifically for use in study abroad programs, involves the examination of concepts, techniques, and processes that are applied in conducting evaluation/research.
 Students will identify an area of interest related to recreation, sport or leisure and complete a research project comparing the subject area in the United States to the country being visited.
-Students will tour recreation and sport facilities as well as visit cultural, historic and scenic locations in and around the city where we will be staying.
-It is specifically for students participating in the Study Abroad program offered by Recreation Studies.
+Students will tour recreation and sport facilities as well as visit cultural, historic, and scenic locations in and around the city where we will be staying.

 Grade Mode: Standard Letter

-This course provides a study of the scope and the entrepreneurial management of leisure services.
+This course provides a study of entrepreneurial management of recreation and sport.
 The focus will be on financial management related to profit centers including planning, legal liability, record keeping, and revenue management.
-Prerequisite: REC 2335 with a grade of "C" or better.
+Prerequisite: REC 1310 with a grade of "C" or better or instructor approval.

 Grade Mode: Standard Letter